pratnala/sicp/ch1/Exercises.md

 **Exercise 1.26**

 In Louis's code, `expmod` is being calculated twice because of the `(* (expmod ...) (expmod ...))` pattern.
 When using the `(square x)` pattern, one calculates `x` first and then multiplies it with itself.
 Since it is being calculated twice, the running time becomes `2^x`.
 In this case, `x` is `log n`.
 Thus, the running time simplifies to `n`.

+**Exercise 1.27**

+Code is written in `ex1.27.scm`.
+Yes, the given Carmichael numbers fool the Fermat test.